MoseleyBioinformaticsLab/GOcats/README.rst

 Package installation
 ....................

-Make sure you have git .. _installed: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/
+Make sure you have git installed_:

 .. code:: bash